JohnSwiftC/rustdllproxy/README.md

 # Creating a New Library

-To create a new library, navigate to a good directly close to the target DLL, and then run the `rustdllproxy` command in your terminal.
+To create a new library, navigate to a good directory close to the target DLL, and then run the `rustdllproxy` command in your terminal.
 Follow the prompts for the DLL path, new crate directory, and the new name of your crate.

 > IMPORTANT!
 Select the location of your crate wisely.
 It cannot be easily moved after creation.
 If you do, please update the path of the .def file in the linker options.